neon-bindings/examples/examples/async-sqlite/README.md

 Rust data cannot be directly held by JavaScript.
 The [`JsBox`][jsbox] provides a mechanism for allowing JavaScript to hold a reference to Rust data and later access it again from Rust.

-#### Channels and `EventQueue`
+#### Rust and Neon Channels

 The mpsc channel provides a way for the JavaScript main thread to communicate with the database thread, but it is one-way.
-In order to complete the callback, the database thread must be able to communicate with the JavaScript main thread. [`Channel`][channel] provides a channel for sending these events back.
+In order to complete the callback, the database thread must be able to communicate with the JavaScript main thread. [`neon::event::Channel`][channel] provides a channel for sending these events back.

 #### `Root`